Beniamino92/mvHMM/HMM-NE-pupil-IAPS-oddball/README.md

 # HMM-NE-pupil-IAPS-oddball

-`/HMM-NE-pupil-IAPS-oddball/` contains the stan software (as well as R utilities) to model pupil and norepinephrine (NA) measurements using a Bayesian hidden Markov model (HMM) as detailed in Bang et. al (2023), "Noradrenaline tracks emotional modulation of attention in human amygdala", published in Current Biology.
+`/HMM-NE-pupil-IAPS-oddball/` contains the stan software (as well as R utilities) to model pupil and norepinephrine (NE) measurements using a Bayesian hidden Markov model (HMM) as detailed in Bang et. al (2023), "Noradrenaline tracks emotional modulation of attention in human amygdala", published in Current Biology.

 ## Overview

-We investigate the relationship between the pupil and NA measurements.
-The HMM is modeling the joint pupil and NA measurements as a sequence of visits to a finite number of hidden states, with each state represented as a bivariate Gaussian distribution with state-specific means and a state-specific variance-covariance matrix for the pupil and NA measurements.
+We investigate the relationship between the pupil and NE measurements.
+The HMM is modeling the joint pupil and NE measurements as a sequence of visits to a finite number of hidden states, with each state represented as a bivariate Gaussian distribution with state-specific means and a state-specific variance-covariance matrix for the pupil and NA measurements.
 The number of latent states, K, for an HMM was selected by inspecting the posterior predictive fits and, in a more principled way, by calculating the ratio of marginal likelihoods from different models using the R package `bridgesampling`, whose compatibility with Stan makes it straightforward to estimate the marginal likelihood directly from a Stan output.

-This software is illustrated in `tutorial_HMM-nepupil.Rmd`, where we show results from three different scenarios:
+This software is illustrated in `tutorial_HMM-NE-pupil.Rmd`, where we show results from three different scenarios:

 1) Trials with oddball and high arousal
 2) Trials with oddball and low arousal.